PLTW – Principles of Engineering - 9671

 Grade: 10, 11, 12 — Credits: 1

-Co-Requisite: All PLTW courses require concurrent enrollment in (or satisfactory prior completion of) appropriate grade level math and science courses
+Co-Requisite: All PLTW courses require concurrent enrollment in (or satisfactory completion of appropriate grade level math and science courses.

 |Prerequisites:||Earned credit in Introduction to Engineering Design|